 If you are disappointed with my suggestion then you know where to reach me and share your views.

-The Difference Between Chaat Masala and Garam Masala
+Can You Use Chaat Masala VS Garam Masala

-Although both are spice blends they are made with completely different spices.
+Although both are spice blends they are made with different spices and have different flavour profiles.

-While Garam Masala is a traditional Indian spice blend made with a combination of many different hot spices such as cloves, cinnamon, black peppercorns, other than other sweet spices such as cumin, coriander and many other spices.
-No sour spice is used in any Garam Masala at all.
+While, Garam Masala is a traditional Indian spice blend made with a combination of many different hot and sweet spices such as cloves, cinnamon, black peppercorns, cumin, coriander and many others; no sour spice is used in any Garam Masala blend at all.

-This spice combination is very different than the spices used for Chaat Masala.
-The main spice used in Chaat masala is amchoor powder (dry mango powder) or even dry pomegranate powder which gives it a very distinctive sour taste.
+The primary spice in Chaat masala is amchoor powder (dry mango powder) or even dry pomegranate powder that gives it a very distinctive sour taste.

 In summary, Garam Masala is a cooking spice while Chaat Masala is a seasoning.